 Regarded as one of the best beaches in the Azores, Praia do Almoxarife is one of the few beaches on Faial Island that offers both lifeguards and facilities.
 This beach is a great one for families who can be assured that there are services nearby and lifeguards keeping watch.
-The beach is also a great viewpoint with three of the other Azores islands within sight off the shore, Pico particularly in a great viewing spot.
+The beach is also a great viewpoint with three of the other Azores islands within sight off the shore, with Pico particularly being in a great viewing spot.

 Islet of Vila Franca do Campo, Sao Miguel Island

 Located off the shores of Sao Miguel Island, Islet of Vila Franca do Campo is a small paradise that is a great day trip for visitors to Azores.
 The islet is a classified nature reserve with a stunning natural lake at the centre of the crater.
-Whilst the beach is small, the waters are crystal clear and calm, the perfect place for swimming.
+While the beach is small, the waters are crystal clear and calm, making it the perfect place for swimming.
 Check out all the top tours available to Vila Franca do Campo here.